craigxchen/BlackjackRL/README.md

 ## Test Results:

-Using **1-hot encoding**, the neural net converges in both VFA_TDv6 and v7.
+Using **1-hot encoding**, the neural net converges (VFA_TDv6).
 Also loosely converged when sampling instead of computing expected value for the TD update.

 Parameters: 512 neurons, ALPHA = 1000, GAMMA = 1, NUM_TRIALS = 100000 and 500000, function initialized to zero

 Non-linearities: ReLU -- see results folder

-Using **normalized 3-vector**, the neural net sometimes converges.
+Using **normalized 3-vector**, the neural net converges (VFA_TDv6).

-Parameters: 2048 neurons, ALPHA = 1000, GAMMA = 1, NUM_TRIALS = 100000,500000,1000000 function initialized to zero
+Parameters: 512neurons, ALPHA = 100, GAMMA = 1, NUM_TRIALS = 100000 function initialized to zero

-Non-linearities: ReLU
+Non-linearities: ReLU -- see results folder

 ## Authors